pascalpp/current-desktop-color/README.md

 ### To run this app:

 First, set your desktop image to "Fit to Screen" or "Center" in the Wallpaper preference pane in Mac OS Settings.
-Choose a color from the color well that appears.
+A color well should appear, showing the current fill color.

 <img width="491" alt="image" src="https://github.com/pascalpp/current-desktop-color/assets/1355312/428674e0-b41e-4fb9-98be-41e5d20d6d38">